 Results: All BPC 157 regimens counteracted decrease of LPP values in TU-rats and VD-rats.
 Additionally, BPC 157-TU rats (µg-intraperitoneally or per-orally) and BPC 157-VD rats (µg intraperitoneally) reached LPP values originally noted in healthy rats.
 Conversely, in healthy rats, BPC 157 did not alter LPP.
 Immunohistochemical studies revealed higher desmin (delineates striated organization of skeletal muscle), smooth muscle actin, and CD34 (angiogenic marker) positivity within the urethral wall in BPC 157-treated rats vs. controls, as well as overall preserved muscle/connective tissue ratio assessed with Mallory’s trichrome staining.

 Conclusions: Pentadecapeptide BPC 157, applied parenterally or per-orally, appears to ameliorate the SUI in rat models, improving the otherwise detrimental course of healing after VD and TU, which may be analogous to human injury.
 These beneficial effects may possibly be selectively used in future strategies for treatment of SUI.

-Keywords: Rats, Proteins - therapeutic use, Peptide Fragments - therapeutic use, Muscle, Smooth - pathology, Infusions, Parenteral, Female, Disease Models, Animal, Anti-Ulcer Agents - therapeutic use, Animals, Administration, Oral, Actins - metabolism, Rats, Wistar, Urethra - pathology, Urinary Incontinence, Stress - drug therapy, Vagina - pathology, Wound Healing
+Keywords: Rats, Proteins - therapeutic use, Peptide Fragments - therapeutic use, Muscle, Smooth - pathology, Infusions, Parenteral, Disease Models, Animal, Anti-Ulcer Agents - therapeutic use, Animals, Administration, Oral, Actins - metabolism, Rats, Wistar, Urethra - pathology, Urinary Incontinence, Stress - drug therapy, Vagina - pathology, Wound Healing